SaiPagidi/markdown-properties/examples/example-properties.md

 ## Lemon tree inscript

-A inscript can be placed on the tree:
+An inscript can be placed on the tree:

 ```property:tree.inscript
 I wonder how,